 What is a Caesarean Section?

 A caesarean section can be planned or it can be performed as an emergency procedure.
-This operation is normally performed using a epidural or spinal anaesthetic whereby the lower part of the body is numbed.
-However, on occasions this operation is performed under a general anaesthetic.
+This operation is normally performed using an epidural or spinal anaesthetic whereby the lower part of the body is numbed.
+However, on occasions, this operation is performed under a general anaesthetic.

 When is a caesarean section needed?

 This procedure is normally performed when a normal vaginal birth may put you or your baby at risk such as: